Three killed in clashes in Iraq after cleric's followers storm protest camp | Politics

 Three killed in clashes in Iraq after cleric's followers storm protest camp

+"Another massacre took place today... against the peaceful protesters using live ammunition.
+We ask the Sadrist movement and Sayyed Moqtada (al-Sadr) to stop this strife and stop their assaults against peaceful protesters," anti-government protester Mohannad al-Mansour said.
+Last month Iraqi security forces cleared out sit-in tents in Baghdad's Tahrir square, which became a symbol of anti-government protests during months-long mass unrest last year.

+Iraq's biggest anti-government protests in decades broke out in October 2019 and continued for several months, with hundreds of thousands of Iraqis demanding jobs, services and the removal of the ruling elite, which they said was corrupt.
+Nearly 500 people were killed.
+The protests caused the resignation of Prime Minister Adel Abdul Mahdi.
+Prime Minister Mustafa al-Kadhimi, who took office in May, has pledged to hold a parliamentary election, in line with a demand of many pro-democracy activists.

-Earlier on Friday, thousands of Sadrists gathered in Tahrir Square in Baghdad and in other southern provinces to show their support for the influential cleric ahead of an upcoming election.
-Sadr, who leads the largest bloc in Iraq's parliament, said he expects his movement to win a majority of seats in the parliamentary election scheduled for June next year.
+Earlier on Friday, thousands of Sadrists gathered in Tahrir Square in Baghdad and in other southern provinces to show support for the influential cleric ahead of the election scheduled for June next year.
+Sadr, who leads the largest bloc in Iraq's parliament, said he expects his movement to win a majority of seats.

 - READ MORE ON: